memgraph/docs/docs/tutorials/install-memgraph-on-windows-10.md

 ![memgraph-lab-run-query](../data/tutorials/install-memgraph-on-windows-10/memgraph-lab-run-query.png)

-If no error message appeared, that means your query executed successfully.
+If no error message appeared, that means your query was executed successfully.

 You can retrieve the nodes and relationships you've just created by executing the following Cypher query: